oalamoudi/F-074-Hajjed/README.md

 - [Frontend Branch](https://github.com/oalamoudi/F-074-Hajjed/tree/frontend)

 ## Hajjed ( Hajj Hashed )
-a real-time crowd management solution to manage and optimize the crowd of Hajj pilgrimage.
+A real-time crowd management solution to manage and optimize the crowd of Hajj pilgrimage.

 ## Inspiration
 It was two ideas that started HAJJED adventure: Locating and guiding.
 The most important need for the pilgrim is how to locate his/her location and guide him/her to the right destination.
 After many brainstorming sessions that started with a screenboard to workflows, it finally leads to the eventual evolution of the HAJJED to create a platform for the purpose of helping the pilgrim and the campaign guide by using an application and wristband for the purpose of locating and guiding.
-With teammates: Mohammed Alsolami, Omar Alamoudi, Shoaib Ahmed, Marwan Ayman, and ... , Hajjed started forming and growing with every added idea.
+With teammates: Mohammed Alsolami, Omar Alamoudi, Shoaib Ahmed, and Marwan Ayman , Hajjed started forming and growing with every added idea.

 ## What it does
 guides and locates pilgrims to the right destination by using a wristband and combining app.
 Hajjed ( Hajj Hashed ), a real-time crowd management solution to manage and optimize the crowd of Hajj pilgrimage.